tsaanghwang/Yime-prototype/syllable/analysis/slice/sound_variable_analysis_english.md

 **Detailed Explanation of Yinyuan Analysis**:
 In the yinyuan analysis model, each syllable is analyzed into a yinyuan sequence.
-In this model, the syllable is first split into jiediao (tonal layer) and jiezhi (qualitative layer).
-The tonal layer is further divided into shoudiao (initial tone) and subsequent Tone segment, while the qualitative layer is split into shengmu (onset quality) and yunmu (rime quality).
-These components are then recombined into huyin (onset+second tone), zhuyin (rime core+rime core tone), and moyin (rime tail+rime tail tone), which finally merge into yunyin (rime complex) to complete the syllable.
+In this model, the syllable is first split into syllabic tone (tonal layer) and syllabic quality (qualitative layer).
+The tonal layer is further divided into initial tone (initial tone) and subsequent Tone segment, while the qualitative layer is split into initial (onset quality) and final (rime quality).
+These components are then recombined into second sound (onset+second tone), main sound (rime core+rime core tone), and last sound (rime tail+rime tail tone), which finally merge into rime (rime complex) to complete the syllable.

 In this analysis, a syllable consists of a initial sound and a subsequent sound.
-The initial sound is the segment at the beginning of the syllable, composed of a shoudiao and a shouzhi.
-The shoudiao is the tonal segment connected to the shouzhi.
+The initial sound is the segment at the beginning of the syllable, composed of a initial tone and a initial quality.
+The initial tone is the tonal segment connected to the initial quality.
 The subsequent sound is the segment excluding the initial sound, composed of a subsequent sound tone and a final.
 The subsequent sound tone is the tonal segment connected to the final.
 Phonetic variables are divided into noise and musical sound.
 The initial sound is always represented by unpitched sound.
 The subsequent sound is always represented by sequences of pitched sound.

 SubsequentSound, according to the structure of the final, is divided into tri-quality subsequent sound, front long subsequent sound, back long subsequent sound, and single quality subsequent sound.
 Tri-quality subsequent sound is composed of a subsequent sound tone and a tri-quality final.
 Front long subsequent sound is composed of a subsequent sound tone and a front long final.
 Back long subsequent sound is composed of a subsequent sound tone and a back long final.
 Single quality subsequent sound is composed of a subsequent sound tone and a single quality final.